 Trinity’s lushly-wooded campus in the nation’s capital bustles with life as the university’s 2,000 students pursue their degrees.
 Each Trinity student—man or woman, graduate or undergraduate—has the advantage of learning in small classes, allowing them to really connect with their professors and classmates, and enrich their education.

-The university has four schools, each offering programs that are designed with students’ needs in mind.
+The university offers multiple degree programs that are designed with students’ needs in mind.
 Trinity students come from all walks of life.

 - Work during the day?
 Both Trinity’s School of Professional Studies and School of Nursing and Health Professions have evening and weekend classes with flexible schedules.